-Sexual Assault Lawyer in Austin, TX
+Sexual Assault Lawyer in Austin, Georgetown, and Temple, TX

 Some of the strictest penalties are reserved for those who are convicted of sexual assault.
 Texas Penal Code 22.011 generally defines sexual assault as non-consensual, unwanted sexual intercourse.
 This can be committed through force, coercion, manipulation, violence, threat, and exploitation.
 If you have been charged with sexual assault, don’t hesitate to call me.
 A simple call may be all it takes to protect your future.